projectbarbel/barbelhisto-core/README.md

 Whe you use barbelhisto to store an read data you can find answers to these questions:

-- What was the state of my domain object two weeks ago?
+- What was the effective state of my domain object two weeks ago?
-- What will be the state of my domain object in two weeks?
+- What will be the effective state of my domain object in two weeks?
+- When were the changes to domain objects stored in the system?

 Even more complicated: